Lucia's Blog: 2016-02-14

 I. IS SATAN REAL?

 Many reject the existence of Satan as a real, personal, and spiritual being.
 They instead speak of him as a myth (which pleases Satan!) that was invented to teach us moral values and scare us into obeying God and the Bible.
 There is nothing strange about such disbelief coming from the world.
 After all, if they choose not to believe in God and His Word, why should they believe in a spiritual being known as Satan, the Bible speaks of?
-Sadly, there are those who profess to be followers of Christ who likewise reject the existence of Satan.
+Sadly, some profess to be followers of Christ who likewise reject the existence of Satan.
 To them, Satan is some kind of evil personified.
 They discard the idea that there really is a spiritual being out there whose aim is to ruin the souls of men.
 I don't understand this way of thinking.
 The same Bible that asserts the existence of God also tells us of the existence of Satan!
 I can’t fathom how one may consistently believe the Bible and the existence of God but reject the existence of Satan.

-Did you know that in the book of Job, the word Satan is used 14 times?
+Did you know that in the Book of Job, the word Satan is used 14 times?
 In fact, the entire book of Job explores the dilemmas caused by the existence of Satan, especially the first two chapters.
 In them, we see him acting against God and mankind as our adversary.
 However, we also see God's ultimate authority and superiority over him.
-Moreover, he is also mentioned in Zechariah 3 where he accuses and opposes the high priest.
+Moreover, he is also mentioned in Zechariah 3, where he accuses and opposes the high priest.
 He shows up ready to challenge God's authority and power to forgive men's sins.
 He seeks to overthrow God's throne of grace, turning it into a seat of judgment and condemnation without any hope of redemption for mankind.

 Jesus' apostles were aware of Satan as their bitter and worst enemy.
-Take for example what Jesus told Peter: "Simon, Simon, behold, Satan demanded to have you, that he might sift you like wheat."
+Take, for example, what Jesus told Peter: "Simon, Simon, behold, Satan demanded to have you, that he might sift you like wheat."
 (Matt.
 22:31).
-Notice that the pronoun, “you” in the Greek, is plural indicating that Satan wanted all of the apostles.
+Notice that the pronoun “you” in the Greek is plural indicating that Satan wanted all of the apostles.
 In Ephesians 2:2, the apostle Paul speaks of Satan as "prince of the power of the air, the spirit that is now at work in the sons of disobedience."
 He has his "devices" (II Cor.
 2:11) and his servants (ministers) who "disguise themselves as servants of righteousness" (II Cor.
 11:15).
 The apostle John also mentioned him as the one who has sinned from the beginning (I John 3:8).
 John also noted, "that the whole world lies in the power of the evil one" (I John 5:19).
 Paul's thorn in the flesh was "a messenger of Satan" to torment him (II Cor.
 12:7).
 Perhaps the most troublesome fact is that it was Satan who "put into the heart of Judas Iscariot" to betray Jesus.
 (John 13:2).

 Moreover, Satan is called the author of sin (I John 3:8), sickness (Acts 10:38), death (Heb.
-2:14) and the one who leads men to be deceived and go astray (II Thess.
+2:14), and the one who leads men to be deceived and go astray (II Thess.
 2:9-10).
-It is a fact that Satan is real and not figurative!!
+It is a fact that Satan is real and not figurative!

 II.
 WHAT IS THE ORIGIN OF SATAN?